-Here’s a page from one of my weight loss programmes, called Rejuvenation & Transformation Roadmap.
+Here’s a page from one of my weight loss programmes, called Revitalise

-That’s when we tend to make the biggest nutrition blunders.
+That’s where many of us tend to make the biggest nutrition blunders.

 Suddenly a thought pops into our head, like: ‘Hey, I want to eat something.
 Now.’

-And then we may proceed and grab something totally unsuitable that’s either hanging around (think a cup cake that the kids left behind) or something that’s staring at us from a shop counter saying: ‘eat me, eat me,…just this once.’
+And then we may proceed and grab something totally unsuitable that’s either hanging around (think cupcake that the kids left behind) or something that’s staring at us from a shop counter saying: ‘eat me, eat me,…just this once.’